fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 ## Handle Incoming Push Notifications

 With the device registered, it can now receive push notifications from Vonage.
-The Client SDK has functions for checking is a push notification payload is the expected payload and for processing the payload.
-When `processCallInvitePushData` is called, it converts the payload into an call which is received on the `didReceiveInviteForCall` function of the `VGVoiceClientDelegate`.
+The Client SDK has functions for checking if a push notification payload is the expected payload and for processing the payload.
+When `processCallInvitePushData` is called, it converts the payload into a call that is received on the `didReceiveInviteForCall` function of the `VGVoiceClientDelegate`.

-Much like registering a push token, you only want to process an incoming push when the Client SDK has been logged in.
-Implement the functions on the `ClientManager` class alongside a local variables to store an incoming push:
+Like registering a push token, you only want to process an incoming push when the Client SDK has been logged in.
+Implement the functions on the `ClientManager` class alongside a local variable to store an incoming push:

 ```swift
 final class ClientManager: NSObject {